Investigating the Fermi-Hubbard model by the tensor-backflow method: the Tensor-Backflow method

-Based on literature~\cite{tensorbackflow}, we proposed an unrestricted form of backflow corrections: the summation for backflow terms are not only on positions but also on spins.
-The fictitious orbital is constructed as
+The backflow corrections defined by Eq.(\ref{r_transformation}) and (\ref{orbital_transformation}) are applied only to positions.
+As a result, the matrix $M_{ik}^B$ in the Slater determinant is quasi-diagonal with respect to different spins, which limits the representation ability for Hamiltonians with spin couplings.
+To enhance the representation ability for spin-coupled systems, we consider an unrestricted form of backflow corrections.
+This is achieved by introducing backflow terms that depend not only on positions but also on spins.
+The orbital is constructed as~\cite{tensorbackflow}:

-Eq.(\ref{BW_unrestricted_orbital}) has limited number of variational parameters thus is not sufficient for state representation.
-For the lattice model, independent parameters in Eq.(\ref{BW_unrestricted_orbital}) are discrete values, thus we consider each independent parameter in the formula as a degree of freedom in the tensor $g$.
-The tensor $g$ has the dimension~\cite{tensorbackflow}:

-where $M$ is the particle number, $N$ is the site number, $d$ is the degrees of freedom each site and $Q$ is the number of backflow terms including the particle itself.
-For example, $Q=5, N$ when considering backflow terms from nearest-neighbours and all sites, respectively.
-We consider coefficients $c_{ij}$ in Eq.(\ref{BW_unrestricted_orbital}) depend on local configurations $\mathbf{s}(\mathbf{r}_i)$ and $\mathbf{s}(\mathbf{r}_j)$ instead of $|\mathbf{S}\rangle$ for simplicity~\cite{backflow1,backflow2}.
-Thus, first and second $d$ in Eq.(\ref{g_dimension}) are for $\mathbf{s}(\mathbf{r}_i)$ and $\mathbf{s}(\mathbf{r}_j)$, respectively.
-The number of variational parameters is the multiplication of all degrees of freedoms in tensor $g$.
+Here in Eq.(\ref{BW_unrestricted_orbital}), we adopt the similar assumption for the coefficient $c_{ij}$ as in the original backflow in Eq.(\ref{orbital_transformation}).

+For the state representation, the backflow corrected orbital can involve complex relationships among the orbital index $k\sigma_k$ and the position $\mathbf{r}_j$ in the HF orbital and the configurations of $\mathbf{s}(\mathbf{r}_i)$ and $\mathbf{s}(\mathbf{r}_j)$ in $c_{ij}$.
+This complexity goes beyond the representation ability of the product of $c_{ij}$ and $\phi_{k\sigma_k}$~\cite{Hubbard_NN1,Hubbard_NN3}.
+To achieve the enhanced representation ability based on the variables in Eq.(\ref{BW_unrestricted_orbital}), we develop a mathematical form capable of representing arbitrary functions of these variables.
+A straightforward approach is to represent Eq.(\ref{BW_unrestricted_orbital}) by a single high-dimensional tensor: $g_{\mathbf{r}_i,k\sigma_k,j,\mathbf{s}_i,\mathbf{s}_j}$, where each index in the tensor corresponds to an independent variable in Eq.(\ref{BW_unrestricted_orbital})~\cite{tensorbackflow}.
+This construction ensures high representation ability for backflow corrections on lattices.

+Here we construct the tensor $g$, as well as the final wave-function, by considering the independent variables in Eq.(\ref{BW_unrestricted_orbital}).
+The variables include the particle positions $\mathbf{r}_i$, the orbital index $k\sigma_k$ with $\sigma_k = \pm 1$, the backflow indices $j$, and the configurations $\mathbf{s}(\mathbf{r}_i)$ and $\mathbf{s}(\mathbf{r}_j)$.
+Based on the definition, the final dimension of $g$ is~\cite{tensorbackflow}:

+where $M$ denotes the number of sites, $N$ is the total number of particles, and $d$ represents the number of degrees of freedom at each site.
+The first and second occurrences of $d$ correspond to $\mathbf{s}(\mathbf{r}_i)$ and $\mathbf{s}(\mathbf{r}_j)$, respectively.
+In this work, we consider backflow contributions from both the site $\mathbf{r}_i$ and its surrounding sites.
+Consequently, $Q$=5 when backflow terms from nearest-neighbor sites are included, and $Q$=$M$ when backflow terms from all sites are considered.

-The wave-function is a Slater-determinant of fictitious particles:
+The final wave-function is a Slater determinant of fictitious particles:

 where the matrix element $M_{ik}^B$ is constructed based on the tensor representation of Eq.(\ref{BW_unrestricted_orbital}):